Alternative Christmas Market

 -

-$100 - “Gina Love Fund” to get someone the necessary things they need in their recovery. (this fund is setup to help people)
+$100 “Gina Love Fund” to get someone the necessary things they need in their recovery

 FAVOR Upstate